 Not all contracting information is required or captured in the sales configuration system.
 Sometimes the data entered in the open text field is not easily transferrable to another system, and it becomes difficult to analyze it later.
 So, it is essential to find a solution for open text fields.

 For complex problems, the solution is always simple!
 Here too, automation is the answer for all the challenges.
-A subscription billing software can take care of recurring revenue issues or mid-term account changes when automated.
+Subscription billing software can take care of recurring revenue issues or mid-term account changes when automated.
 It solves the revenue recognition issues with accuracy for SaaS companies.

 Subscription is the primary business model in SaaS.
 It’s hard to imagine any new company entering their industry without using subscription as their primary revenue model.
 For example,

 Mailchimp: This marketing automation platform got its start as an email marketing provider and today is one of the most popular email marketing tools.
-They offer both subscriptions and pay-as-you-go plans.
+They offer both subscription and pay-as-you-go plans.

-Shopify: This leading ecommerce platform services approximately 800K customers in 175 countries.
+Shopify: This leading ecommerce platform services approximately has 800,000 customers in 175 countries.

 Dropbox: This file sharing platform is a great example of using freemium pricing in tandem with subscriptions to quickly grow the company to over 12 million customers.